 If you’re on a tighter budget or desire smaller and lighter primes, then I’d go for the latest f2 models which all boast compact barrels and weather-resistance.
 The XF 23mm f2 R WR, XF 35mm f2 R WR, XF 50mm f2 R WR and the slightly dimmer XF 16mm f2.8 R WR make a fantastic four, but if I had to choose just one, then the XF 35mm f2 R WR with its approximately 50mm coverage makes a great standard lens – it’s the no-brainer for Fujifilm owners.

 If you want lenses with brighter apertures and arguably more attractive rendering (albeit sometimes at the cost of corner to corner sharpness versus the f2 versions), then there’s another fabulous foursome to tempt you: the XF 16mm f1.4 R WR, XF 23mm f1.4 R, XF 35mm f1.4 R, and the XF 56mm f1.2 R.

 Macro shooters have two choices: the XF 60mm f2.4 R Macro and XF 80mm f2.8 R LM OIS WR Macro.
 The latter is double the price, but is worth the extra for macro fanatics who require 1:1 magnification with the additional benefits of weather-sealing and optical stabilisation.

 And finally, my own personal choices?
 When I’m travelling with a Fujifilm body, I normally take three lenses with me: the XF 10-24mm f4 R OIS for ultra-wide shots, the XF 35mm f2 R WR as my walk-around general lens, and the XF 56mm f1.2 R for formal portraits, details and short telephoto shots.
 I’m very happy with this triplet!

 Keep reading for my detailed reviews of selected Fujifilm lenses and sample image galleries!
 Check prices at Amazon, B&H, Adorama, eBay or Wex.
-Alternatively get yourself a copy of my In Camera book or treat me to a coffee!
+Alternatively get yourself a copy of my In Camera book, an official Cameralabs T-shirt or mug, or treat me to a coffee!
 Thanks!

 All my Fujifilm lens reviews